-Most of the surviving Worblaufen Delahaye dropheads share a broadly similar streamlined form, though our featured car, chassis 800319, stands apart with a much sportier character thanks to its low-mounted Marchal headlamps, polished alloy teardrop trims, and rear wheelarch spats.
+As offered, it is in lovely condition with a well preserved restoration.
+Some subtle alterations were made to the design during its restoration, with notable elements including low-mounted Marchal headlamps, rear wheel spats, and polished body side trim.
+These touches were inspired by similar Worblaufen designs used on Alfa Romeo chassis and highlight its graceful, curvaceous lines.
 Gorgeous ventilated wheel covers and black wall tires provide the perfect finishing touch to this sporting grande routière.
-The older restoration is well preserved, with attractive dark metallic blue paint, and excellent brightwork.
+The restoration has matured gracefully, displaying excellent, consistent finishing of the dark metallic blue paint and brightwork.
 Worblaufen coachwork is highly regarded for its impressive quality, which is apparent throughout this marvelous automobile.

 The lovely interior offers plenty of room for four passengers.
 Like the exterior, the soft trim is well preserved since its restoration and presents in excellent condition with attractive taupe-colored leather piped in blue, matching light tan carpets, and a woodgrain-effect instrument panel.
 Switches and controls are in good order, including the correct O.S. dials and three-spoke banjo steering wheel.
 Understated yet luxurious, the cabin is undoubtedly a marvelous place to spend the day motoring along your favorite roads.

-The side-hinged bonnet opens to reveal the OHV inline-six equipped with triple carburetors and backed by a four-speed Cotal pre-select gearbox.
+The side-hinged bonnet opens to reveal the period-correct OHV inline-six equipped with triple carburetors and backed by a four-speed Cotal pre-select gearbox.
+Club experts believe this car originally had the preferred three-carburetor “MS” engine, making the current unit true to original specs.
 The engine bay is well detailed, tidy, and honestly presented, with authentic ancillaries and paint finishes.
 It runs well and is ideally suited for further preparation for touring and road events.